 Ignoring the impact of robotics is crazy

 We are already aware of the changes to retail.
-On line loyalty program company, Rakuten’s research shows that 74% of us find shopping online less stressful hence the growth of the huge retail giants, of which Amazon is but one.
+Online loyalty program company, Rakuten’s research studying shopping habits in the UK shows that 74% of us find shopping online less stressful hence the growth of the huge retail giants, of which Amazon is but one.
 Online retailers and catalog giants are all becoming increasingly automated in their massive distribution centers.

 Amazon is said to use an incredible 100,000 robots overall to move goods around their distribution centers and even the John Lewis center at Milton Keynes is reported to employ 860.
 Ocado is believed to plan to replace half their staff within the decade, including their plans for driver-less vans.